ufukty/gonfique/README.md

 Gonfique config is a YAML file which contains the customizations developer wants.
 Gonfique config is completely optional.
 If there is no need for any customization, this section is safe to skip.

 Overall structure of a Gonfique config is very simple.
-They can contain 3 sections: `meta`, `paths` and `types`.
+They can contain 2 sections: `meta` and `rules`.

-The distinction between sections `paths` and `types` are related with the target of each customization directive.
-The directives `declare`, `explore`, `dict` and `replace` are applied on dicts, lists and literal values in the input file.
-Since those targets are described with their paths, they are expected to be written under `paths` section.
-Other set of directives which consists by `accessors`, `embed`, `iterator` and `parent` target types.
-Those directives can further customize the types produced by `declare` directives.
-Since those directives target types rather than paths, they are expected in `types` section.

-It might be helpful imagining `types` section processed after `paths` section to understand the relation better.
-Order is because of both reasons:

-- you need to declare types before implementing methods on them,
-- one type can be used for more than one target.

 Here is the syntax of the Gonfique config:

 ```yml
 # Values wrapped with `<` and `>` are provided by user.